ANSEduGroup/6th-sem-labs/Networking/assignment4/output.md

 <h2 align="center">Simple UDP Server and Client using Java</h2>

+### AIM : IMPLEMENTATION OF UDP ECHO SERVER AND CLIENT
 ### Abstract
 - **UDP**: The User Datagram Protocol is the simpler of the two standards TCP/IP transport protocols.
 It is an end-to-end transport level protocol that adds only port addresses, checksum errors control, and length information to the data from the upper layer.
 The packet produced by the UDP is called a user datagram.

 - **ECHO Server** : An echo server is usually an application which is used to test if the connection between a client and a server is successful.
 It consists of a server which sends back whatever text the client sent.
-Our goal is to create an echo server which recieves the text from the client, capitalizes it and then sends it back to the client.
+Our goal is to create an echo server which receives the text from the client, capitalizes it and then sends it back to the client.

 ### Algorithm
 1. Create two programs, one for the server side (UDPServer.java) and another for the client side (UDPClient.java).